symfony/symfony-docs/quick_tour/en/05-The-Architecture.markdown

 helps you maintain your application.
 It provides commands that boost your productivity by automating tedious and repetitive tasks.

-Run it without any argument to learn more about its capabilities:
+Run it without any arguments to learn more about its capabilities:

     $ php hello/console